prohetamine/radio-station/README.md

 const RadioStation = require('radio-station')
 ```

 I recommend looking at the examples of work right away before trying to use the module yourself.
 Examples of how to launch your radio station without a launcher and with a launcher can be found on my github repositories [node-web-radio](https://github.com/prohetamine/node-web-radio) and [launcher-web-radio](https://github.com/prohetamine/launcher-web-radio), also note that I supply options much simpler, in the form of docker, which are very easy to run and use [docker-node-web-radio](https://github.com/prohetamine/docker-node-web-radio) and [launcher-web-radio](https://github.com/prohetamine/docker-launcher-web-radio).
+You should use ```mp3``` files because they contain the metadata necessary for correct display pay attention to this.

 #### <a name="radiostation">RadioStation</a>